 As Christians, each of us joins those early disciples in being sent to share the good news of Jesus with others.
 This can be daunting if we think evangelization only means traveling to distant lands or standing on street corners as preachers and prophets, but it’s much simpler than that!

-Designed for whole community catechesis with the entire school or parish community, these Pentecost Celebration Handouts participants will not only deepen their understanding of how the Holy Spirit came upon the disciples, but recognize what evangelization meant for the early Church and how it continues to constitute the essential mission of the Church today!
+Although designed for whole community catechesis with the entire school or parish, these Pentecost Celebration Handouts can be used individually with children in the classroom or at home.
+With these nineteen unique handouts participants will not only deepen their understanding of how the Holy Spirit came upon the disciples, but recognize what evangelization meant for the early Church and how it continues to constitute the essential mission of the Church today!

 We celebrate the feast of Pentecost as the “capper” to the Easter season.
 The feast of Pentecost affirms who we are as the Church – the People of God called to spread the news far and wide of the mighty words and works of Jesus Christ.

 Encourage the children in your home or religious education program to share the story of Pentecost with friends and family, and also to talk about ways that the Holy Spirit helps and guides the Church today.
-Download the Pentecost activities and prayers to enhance your celebrations!
+Download the Pentecost Resource Kit to access free printables that will enhance your celebrations!